Boy with autism bit by Henderson K-9 while police were searching for him

 "That scar will always be a reminder," Smith said.

-"The injuries were unfortunate," the statement said, "but we are extremely relieved that he was located and returned to his loving family."
+"The injuries were unfortunate," police said, "but we are extremely relieved that he was located and returned to his loving family."

-The severity of the injury to his face - it is around his eye - is not known at this time.
+The severity of the injury to his face - around his eye - is not known at this time.

 After being taken to the hospital, Smith said Henderson police officers stopped by to visit and drop off a gift bag.